jxnyong/SignEase/React-SignEase/README.md

   - <code>npm install axios</code>
   - <code>npm install react-webcam</code>

+- Before running, navigate into the server folder (SignEase\server).
+- Next, locate the server.py file and run it.
 - Then run : <code>npm run dev</code>

 Now, in the browser go to <code>localhost:5173</code>